Finesse/react-friendly-input/README.md

     document.body
 );
 ```

+All the props are passed to the underlying DOM elements.

 If a field is focused, the field value doesn't change when a new value is given through the props.
 The new value is applied as soon as the field loses the focus.